-The price and non-price terms for the bulk service agreement will be provided as part of the Bulk Service offer and will include the connection charges and the cost of any offsite works that need to be carried out on DCWW's networks and treatment works to provide the required services.
+The price and non-price terms for the bulk service agreement will be provided as part of the bulk service offer and will include any costs associated with reinforcement of DCWW's existing water/sewerage networks and treatment works and connection charges following the engineering design.
 The offer will be based on the information available at the time of the request and may be subject to change.

-The Bulk Supply charges will be based on the appropriate Wholesale Industrial Tariff as detailed in our Charging information for NAVs document.
+The methodology used by DCWW to calculate indicative bulk supply charges is set out in our Charging information for NAVs document.